UTDallasEPICS/xuchil/README.md

 This is a Next.js, Prisma, and Postgres project based on the UTDEpics Next.js template

+##Conceptual Overview
+The purpose of Xuchil is to
+- Provide a view of the inventory and production activities
+- Add and remove inventory based off of incoming shipments and delivieries
+- Track and record production times that provide into how much each worker works

 ## Prerequisites

 In order to run this project, a few technologies are required: